MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-msi.md

 - You can remove the enterprise policy by running the PowerShell script **.\RemoveIdentityEnterprisePolicy.ps1 with policyArmId**.

 ## Known limitation

-1. only one enterprise policy can connect to the Dataverse environment simultaneously.
-If you need to create multiple synapse link with MSI enabled, please make sure all linked Azure resouces are under the same resource group.
+Only one enterprise policy can connect to the Dataverse environment simultaneously.
+If you need to create multiple Azure Synapse Link links with managed identity enabled, make sure all linked Azure resources are under the same resource group.

 ## See also